protonemedia/laravel-paddle/README.md

 Configure your webhook URI in the `paddle.php` config file and update your settings here: https://vendors.paddle.com/alerts-webhooks.

 Every webhook will be mapped to an Event, for example when the [Subscription Created](https://developer.paddle.com/webhook-reference/subscription-alerts/subscription-created) webhook is called, the request is verified and a `SubscriptionCreated` event will be fired.
-Each event contains the payload of the webhook.

 Events:
 * `ProtoneMedia\LaravelPaddle\NewAudienceMember`